 Chris was elected to the House of Commons for the Surrey seat of Epsom and Ewell at the 2001 General Election following the retirement of the veteran Conservative MP Archie Hamilton.
 In the constituency, he has a long-running campaign to retain the local Epsom Hospital's emergency department.
 In his early days as an MP, Chris was heavily involved in the questioning of David Blunkett, the then Work and Pensions Secretary, over his business affairs that led to his resignation in 2005.
 He also challenged Cherie and Tony Blair over the money they made from lectures while Blair was in Downing Street.
 He was appointed as a Privy Counsellor on 9 June 2010.

-He is married to Sue and they have a daughter, Laura, and a son, Matthew .
+Chris is married to Sue and they have one daughter and one son.
 He supports Manchester United, and can boast that he once hit a four off the Australian fast bowler Dennis Lillee.
 He has had a number of books published on subjects including life in England after the Great War and Anglo-American relations since 1945.